Ralph Beard: Indianapolis Olympians (1949–1951)

-CCNY point shaving scandal
+1951 college basketball point-shaving scandal

-In October 1951, authorities charged him along with his former teammates Alex Groza and Dale Barnstable with taking bribes as part of the 1951 NCAA point shaving scandal.
+In October 1951, authorities charged him along with his former teammates Alex Groza and Dale Barnstable with taking bribes as part of the 1951 college basketball point-shaving scandal.
 They pleaded guilty and received suspended sentences but the NBA Commissioner Maurice Podoloff banned all three for life from the NBA.
 Beard admitted that he took $700 but denied that he had ever shaved points in a game.
 He claimed that Frank Hogan, the New York district attorney, conspired with Podoloff of the NBA and Cardinal Francis Spellman, the Archbishop of New York to go after Midwestern players in an effort to protect players at Catholic colleges.

 Aftermath

 He worked in the pharmaceutical industry afterward.
 His only involvement in the sport after his ban was some scouting work with the Kentucky Colonels of the American Basketball Association.
 He tried playing professional baseball but his ban for gambling prevented him from that sport as well.